communications-mining

 Helpful tips for using Explore

-• The model can start to make predictions with only a few labelled messages, though for it to make reliable predictions, you should label at a minimum of 25 messages per label.
+• The model can start to make predictions with only a few annotated messages, though for it to make reliable predictions, you should annotate at a minimum of 25 messages per label.
 Some will require more than this, it will depend on the complexity of the data, the label and the consistency with which the labels have been applied

 • In Explore, you should also try and find messages where the model has predicted a label incorrectly.
 You should remove incorrect labels and apply correct ones.
 This process helps to prevent the model from making a similar incorrect prediction in future

-Important: During this phase you will be applying a lot of labels so remember to adhere to the key labelling best practices of adding all labels that apply, applying them consistently, and labelling what you see in front of you
+Important: During this phase you will be applying a lot of labels so remember to adhere to the key annotating best practices of adding all labels that apply, applying them consistently, and annotating what you see in front of you

 Was this page helpful?